Commonly used medications are:

 JAK kinase inhibitor

 Xeljanz (tofacitinib) is another medication approved for PsA.
-It’s a JAK kinase inhibitor, which refers to a small molecule that blocks a pathway involved in the immune system’s inflammation response.
+It’s a Janus kinase (JAK) inhibitor, which refers to a small molecule that blocks a pathway involved in the immune system’s inflammation response.

-This medication is not technically a biologic, but your doctor may talk to you about it.
+This medication is not technically a biologic, but your doctor may talk with you about it.
 It’s often grouped together with biologics in discussions about more targeted agents for autoimmunity.

 Biologics are recommended for those living with moderate to severe PsA.
 But some people aren’t candidates for biologics.